platformsh/platformsh-docs/sites/platform/src/add-services/headless-chrome.md

 ### 1. Configure the service

-To define the service, use the `chrome-headless`:
+To define the service, use the `chrome-headless` type:

 ```yaml {configFile="services"}
 # The name of the service container.
 Must be unique within a project.